WebOrigami/docs/src/eg/intro.md

 Hello, Alice.
 ```

-Which form you use is simply a matter of preference or convenience.

 You can easily combine `eg` features like JSON/YAML parsing, path syntax, and function invocation to have `eg` parse a specific value out of a graph and feed that directly to your function.

 ```sh